freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 these components if they are already present.

-As with the workstations, one good option is to buy a Linux-compatible laptop from the Lenovo ThinkPad T series.
-We have tested the T420 and successfully removed the wireless components with ease.
+As with the workstations, one good option is to buy a Linux-compatible laptop from the Lenovo ThinkPad series.
 It's possible to re-purpose old laptops from other manufacturers, as long as the wireless components are removable.

+If you are purchasing a new laptop for use as a *Secure Viewing Station*, you will want to ensure you are purchasing a model with a removable wireless card and removable storage.
+We have tested the following laptops with removable components, and can confirm compatibility within Tails:

+* Framework 13 laptop (Intel)
+* Lenovo Thinkpad T14 (2nd generation)

+For other models, we recommend that you check the service manual for the specific generation/model of laptop.
+For example, according to the service manual for the Thinkpad X1 Carbon, it uses a standard removable M.2-based wireless card.

 Just as with the servers, you can also use a NUC for the *SVS*.
-As noted before, NUCs do not ship with a hard drive, and older models can be configured without any wireless components.
+As noted before, NUCs do not ship with a storage drive, and older models can be configured without any wireless components.
 However, NUCs *do* contain an IR receiver, which we recommend taping over with opaque masking tape.